vordimous/scmusictheropy/content/_index.md

     - label: Follow Us
       url: blog/index.html
   - title: Membership
     content: Are you a board certified music therapist living in (or looking to move to) South Carolina?
-Are you a board certified music therapist looking to move to South Carolina?
-Are you studying music therapy in South Carolina?
+Are you a music therapy student living or studying in South Carolina?
+Are you a retired music therapist or community supporter living in South Carolina?
     actions:
     - label: Join us
       url: "/docs/membership"